 Prevent combines nature’s most powerful pigments and antioxidants as well as the strongest form of green tea with cutting-edge nutraceuticals for the ultimate disease-protecting formula.

 The green tea in Prevent has a special therapeutic charge of 75% epigallocatechin gallate (EGCG)—a powerful polyphenol that helps fight disease.
-This isolate in green tea has been proven to be effective in preventing breast, lung, mouth, stomach, and prostate diseases by preventing cells from becoming sick, inhibiting growth of damaged cells, and attacking or inducing death in diseased cells.

 Green Tea, 75% EGCG — The EGCG found in green tea has incredible special properties when it comes to keeping you healthy.
 It’s been proven to be powerful in treating a wide range of conditions.
 The polyphenols in green tea are catechin, epicatechin, epicatechin gallate, epigallocatechin gallate, and proanthocyanidins.
 Epigallocatechin gallate (EGCG) is viewed as the most significant active component.

 The leaf bud and first leaves are richest in epigallocatechin gallate.
 Green-tea polyphenols are potent antioxidant compounds that have demonstrated to be 100 times greater antioxidant protection than vitamin C and 25 times greater than vitamin E at protecting cells and their genetic material, DNA, from damage believed to be linked to disease.
 EGCG carries twice the antioxidant punch of resveratrol found in red wine.
 In addition to exerting antioxidant activity on its own, green tea may increase the activity of antioxidant enzymes.